Christoffer9612/smapshot-application/README.md

 * Alfred Hirschfeld - master thesis student

 ## Developer notes
+The app is not modified for dark mode on Android phones.

+The app is tested on:
+* Xiaomi Mi9T
+* Motorola G8
+This means that the app does not have a UI that supports all screen sizes and devices.

 If you want to improve, contribute to the project or download this repository and set up, check [developer_notes.md](https://github.com/Christoffer9612/smapshot-application/blob/master/developer_notes.md) for more detailed information.

 ## APK